We Love —

 Your time

-Despite being the undisputed wine capital of the world, there is plenty more to see too from incredible architecture, to fascinating museums.
+Despite being the undisputed wine capital of the world, there is plenty more to see too from incredible architecture to fascinating museums.
 When it's time to relax, you can recharge your batteries at the hotel's indoor rooftop swimming pool, boasting spectacular city views.

+Try open-air climbing at VertiGina, a unique experience that boasts unreal views of Bordeaux while climbing up the highest urban climb site in France, located at the silos next door.
 Bike rentals, a solarium, and a jogging trail are also available to make the most out of your time in Bordeaux.

 Your optional excursions —